BenniSchmiedel/Low-dimensional-EBMs/lowEBMs/source/models.rst

     R_{down} & = (1-\alpha)\cdot Q \\
     R_{up} & = - \epsilon\sigma T^4

-with the albedo :math:`\alpha`, the solar insolation :math:`Q`, the Stefan-Boltzmann constant :math:`\sigma`, and the emissivity :math`\espilon`, the simplest form of an EBM is described by:
+with the albedo :math:`\alpha`, the solar insolation :math:`Q`, the Stefan-Boltzmann constant :math:`\sigma`, and the emissivity :math:`\espilon`, the simplest form of an EBM is described by:

 .. math::

     C \cdot \frac{dT}{dt} = R_{down} + R_{up} = (1-\alpha) \cdot Q - \epsilon\sigma T^4

 This equation can easily be solved analytically, but to observe the behaviour of the energy balance over time a numerical algorithm can be used to solve this equation.
 With the chapter :doc:`How to use <howtouse>` it will be investigated in detail how this project implements such an EBM.
-Additionally there is a tutorial given once you have :doc:`installed <installation>` this project.
+Additionally there is a demonstration file given once you have :doc:`installed <installation>` this project.

 ..
 Note::